What is the 2026 voyage route?

 +

 Start with the calendar window you have, then look at the character of each leg.
-Leg 1 (May–Aug, 4,078 nm) is the longest and most remote, three months of trade-wind ocean sailing with island landfalls.
-Leg 2 (Aug–Sep, 1,391 nm) is the shortest and most cultural, Madagascar, Mayotte and the Swahili coast.
-Leg 3 (Sep–Nov, 1,798 nm) is the African-coast leg with Mozambique and Tanzania.
-Leg 4 (Nov–Dec, 919 nm) is the Cape leg, the most demanding seamanship of the season.
+Leg 1 (May–Aug, 4,078 nm) is the longest and most remote, three months of trade-wind ocean sailing with island landfalls from Bali to Réunion.
+Leg 4 (Nov–Dec, 2,360 nm) is the Cape leg, an offshore passage from Réunion to the tip of Africa, the most demanding seamanship of the season, the Agulhas current and the Cape of Good Hope.
 Read each leg page for full itineraries before you decide.

 Can I do part of the 2026 voyage?